Sending SMS Messages with Python: A Step-by-Step Guide

 GatewayAPI dashboard:

-After logging into GatewayAPI.com, you’ll be presented with a dashboard.
-This dashboard provides a range of code examples in various languages, ensuring that you can integrate with the API no matter what your preferred language might be.
-Here we naturally use the Python language example, which is also included with your unique credentials.
+After logging into your GatewayAPI account, you’ll be presented with a dashboard where you can find range of code examples in various languages, ensuring that you can integrate with the API no matter what your preferred language might be.
+Here we naturally use the Python code sample, which is automatically included with your unique credentials.

 Dependencies installation:

-Before diving into the code, you’ll need to ensure your Python environment is set up correctly.
+Before diving into the code, you’ll need to ensure that your Python environment is set up correctly.
 The key dependency you need is the requests library.
 To install it, open your terminal or command prompt and run the following command:

 Setting up your editor: